 - Persons solely in the business of financing, insuring or transporting goods are excluded from registration, prior approval requirements, reporting and recordkeeping requirements when providing these services in connection with trade in defense articles.

-In addition to the new brokering regulations, the first revisions to the U.S. Munitions List under the Administration’s Export Control Reform Initiative will be effective on October 15, 2013 and can be read in our April 17, 2013 alert by clicking here.
+In addition to the new brokering regulations, the first revisions to the U.S. Munitions List under the Administration’s Export Control Reform Initiative will be effective on October 15, 2013.
 These changes include the transfer of certain items from USML Category VIII (concerning aircraft) and Category XVII (concerning classified articles, technical data and defense services) to the Commerce Control List, the creation of Category XIX (gas turbine engines and associated equipment) and the implementation of the new “specially designed rule.”
 For more information on how the amendments to the ITAR’s brokering regulations and the USML can affect your business, please contact Joan Koenig or any other member of Drinker Biddle’s Customs and International Trade Team.